Prison Visitation

 Entrance Procedure

-Since Oct.
-16, 2017, anyone age 16 and older is subjected to a “pat/frisk” search, along with a search by electronic device, by correctional officers prior to entering any state prison.
+Visitors aged 16 and older are subject to a “pat/frisk” search and a search by electronic device prior to entering any state prison.
 All searches are conducted by the least intrusive means.
-The mandatory procedure is a revision of the current Prison Entrance/Exit Policy (Chapter F .3300), which did not require a mandatory “pat/frisk” search.

-The increased safety and security measures are implemented to address, and ultimately eliminate, the introduction of contraband into state prisons.
+These safety and security measures are intended to address and reduce the introduction of contraband into state prisons.
 Any refusal to comply with all search procedures will result in the denial of entrance into the facility.
 Cellphones are considered contraband and are prohibited from all prison facilities.
 Appropriate attire is required.

 The “pat/frisk’ process involves: